-Sealed-bid first-price auction;
+- Sealed-bid first-price auction; - Sealed-bid second-price auction;

-The possibility to choose one of these pricing rules depends on the auction format.
-Whereas sealed-bid auctions can be designed as first-price or second-price auctions ascending multiple round auctions are usually pay-what-you-bid (i.e. first price rule) auctions..
-In the academic literature the pricing rule is known as "Vickrey-nearest core pricing rule" or
+26 The possibility to choose one of these pricing rules depends on the auction format.
+Whereas sealed-bid auctions can be designed as first-price or second-price auctions ascending multiple round auctions are usually pay-what-you-bid (i.e. first price rule) auctions.